duckietown/docs-brown/book/doc-sky/05-project2-ukf/40-one-spatial-dimension-ukf.md

 **Task:** Visually compare the UKF output with and without the IMU running.
 You should notice a difference in how well/quickly the UKF tracks the measurements when there is no control input to better inform the prediction step.

-**Task:** In `ukf2d_written_solutions.tex`, describe how a (well-tuned) Kalman Filter outperforms an exponential moving average (EMA) filter applied to raw sensor data.
+**Task (Written Section 2.3):** In `ukf2d_written_solutions.tex`, describe how a (well-tuned) Kalman Filter outperforms an exponential moving average (EMA) filter applied to raw sensor data.
 Test this out by moving your drone up and down and comparing the UKF and EMA estimates.
 Once your UKF seems to outperform the EMA, attach an image of the Height Readings graph to your `ukf2d_written_solutions.tex` document showing this difference between your UKF and the EMA, and briefly describe the different features.

 ### In Flight